Can Addiction to Smartphone Physically Change the Size of Your Brain?

 Case Study 1

 The study, which was done at Heidelberg University, examined the MRI scans of 48 participants in total.
-Twenty-two of them have been struggling with known smartphone addiction, while the rest 26 participants were not.
+Twenty-two of them has been struggling with known smartphone addiction, while the rest 26 participants were not.
 The results, which were later published in Elsevier, demonstrated noticeable changes in the size and shape of the brains of those with smartphone addiction.
 The changes are particularly noticeable in the gray matter of the brain.

 Since the grey matter is the actual center associated with many important brain functions such as speech, hearing, memory, muscle control, etc. changes in these brain functions are expected to develop as well.
 These changes would be, as expected, negative and would reflect poorly on the individual’s cognitive functions.

-And although the researchers are still unable to tells us exactly why these changes are happening when there is no chemical such as cocaine or any other drug, for that matter, being involved, what we do know is enough for us to question our decision in terms of how long we spend on our smartphones, browsing on the Internet.
+And although the researchers are still unable to tell us exactly why these changes are happening when there is no chemical such as cocaine or any other drug, for that matter, being involved, what we do know is enough for us to question our decision in terms of how long we spend on our smartphones, browsing on the Internet.

 Case Study 2